catpea/catpea-project/database/furkies-purrkies/poem-1089/index.md

 draft: false
 ---

-This evening I though back to my earliest days and came up with a serious of simple questions that I remember asking when little.
-I tried to get the language model AI to give me as much detail as it could, this is this result.
+This evening I though back to my earliest days and came up with a series of simple questions that I remember asking when little.
+I tried to get the language model AI to give me as much detail as it could, and I asked it to behave as human as it can, as these things go with language models, asking questions influences the answers.
+The following are the results of this experiment.

 ### What Is Money?